cjdbarlow/Part-One/temperature.md

 * May be blocked by secretions
 * Lasts 24 hours - inappropriate for long term ventilation

+###Active Humidification
+* Device which adds a heated sterile water bath to to the inspiratory limb of the circuit
+* Inspired gas typically achieves 100% relative humidity

+###Pros
+* Complete humidification achieved
+* Can be used indefinitely

+###Cons
+* Expensive
+* Water bath may lead to bacterial contamination

 ---
 ##References
 * Notes from The Alfred Anaesthetic Primary Exam Tutorial Series
 * Aston
 * http://physics.csustan.edu/Ian/Help/Temperature/Thermometers/VolumeExapnsionThermometer.htm
+* Deranged physiology
+* Draeger exam series